 Program Information for Current Students

-Please visit the University Calendar to see full program requirements for the Doctor of Philosophy degree.
+Please refer to the University Calendar to view official program requirements for the Doctor of Philosophy degree.

 In addition to the requirements of the Faculty of Graduate Studies, Graduate Programs in Education requires that students be available on campus for the first two years of their program.